-Striking a balance between the two helps
+Striking a balance between the two can be helpful.

-Posted Feb 17, 2017
+Posted Feb 17, 2017 | Reviewed by Lybi Ma

-Just as important for a successful marriage is the amount of time couples spend doing things with each other, without other couples.
+Just as important for a successful marriage, however, is the amount of time couples spend doing things with each other, without other couples.
 Partners who do things together become more closely connected and come to enjoy each other’s company.
-That’s because shared experiences give them something in common and that helps make them feel good about each other.
-For couples who have established a habit of doing things together, they actually come to enjoy these activities more than those they do on their own or with other people.
+That’s because shared experiences give them something in common; that helps make them feel good about each other.
+For couples who have established a habit of doing things together, many actually come to enjoy these activities more than those they do on their own or with other people.

 Secondly, joint activities have to be enjoyable to both partners.
-Some couples have at least one or two similar interests, so they should be able to come up with things they can do together.
+Most couples have at least one or two similar interests, so they should be able to come up with things they can do together.
 If they don’t have things they both enjoy or can’t find something new, they can take turns participating in each other’s activities.
 But keep in mind that fairness and balance are essential.
 Partners should have an equal say in selecting activities and equal time should be dedicated to each partner’s interests.
 If we only choose to do our own activities, our partner will probably get tired of that arrangement, and our time together may then be more damaging than enhancing to our relationship.

 Commitment is also important.
 If we agree to participate in our partner’s activity, we have to do it willingly and give the impression that we’re interested.
-This is a form of emotion work, the art of presenting yourself as involved even though you might not be, because you want to make your partner happy.
+This is a form of emotional work—it's the art of presenting yourself as involved even though you might not be, because you want to make your partner happy.
 If we act bored or disinterested with a partner’s activity, we not only take away their enjoyment, but that same attitude is likely to be reciprocated when it’s our turn to pick an activity.

 Marriages also benefit when spouses have time for themselves, either to pursue their own interests or just to relax.
 Personal time allows us to maintain our individual identities, provides opportunities to do things we like to do, and lets us feel like we have some control over our lives.
 Alone time can actually help to keep a relationship fresh and less stressful.

-As we’ve referenced throughout, balance and compromise are the essential when it comes to using time.
+As we’ve referenced throughout, balance and compromise are essential when it comes to using time.
 A mix of time with friends and family, time together as a couple, and separate time for each partner add to marital quality, as does an equal split between our circle and activities and those of our partner.
 If balance is missing, it’s wise to have a straightforward discussion with your partner and work out the necessary negotiations to get to a better place.

 Such discussions should focus on the practical aspects of time allocation, as well as on the reasons for the imbalance.
 For example, if your spouse avoids joint activities with you, find out if it’s the activities themselves or some other reason.
 Your partner may have issues about how you act when doing your activities or how you react to his or her activities.
 While you might not like the answer, at least you’ll learn something about your relationship and you can then work on that.
 Dismissing this issue as unimportant is wrong-headed.
 The negative emotions that result from how you use time could affect other parts of your relationship.
 Besides, if your problem is simply time allocation, this is relatively easy to fix, so it’s best to eliminate it and have one less thing to worry about.